-Cracker Barrel: the savior of tired, road-tripping families throughout the South and Midwest.
+Cracker Barrel is a savior for tired, road-tripping families throughout the South and Midwest.
 A sight for sore eyes on long highway journeys.
 A comforting, delicious meal, breakfast, lunch, or dinner.
 A leisurely sit-down meal (rare, for a highway stop), and a quirky, slightly eccentric shopping trip.
 All of which make the cracker barrel hashbrown casserole that bit better.

 Many states in the US are practically empty of Cracker Barrels.
 This is sad.
-And if you have moved from an area that has the chain to one that doesn’t, you know how homesick you can get for the uniquely homey restaurant.
+And if you have moved from an area that has the chain to one that doesn’t, you know how homesick you can get for the uniquely home feeling the restaurant provides.

 Cracker Barrel Brief History

 There’s something soothing about stepping into a Cracker Barrel.
 Everything—the food, the friendly servers, the little retro shop, the wooden game that sits on every table—is exactly what you expect it to be.
 It doesn’t feel like it has ever changed, or will ever change.

 Cracker Barrel adjusts its retail side and restaurant décor to its location a bit, but some things are ever consistent.
 Every restaurant has a front porch lined with rocking chairs.
 Every table has that game with the wooden triangle and the little pegs that look like golf tees.
 (According to Cracker Barrel, it is officially called…”Peg Game.”
 It’s been in the restaurants from the very beginning).

 And every restaurant has the following five items displayed somewhere—hunting for them is a great distraction for the kiddos:

 - A cast-iron cookstove

 And the food.
 Travel from coast to coast and every Cracker Barrel is going to have the same classic comfort foods.
 At any meal—breakfast, lunch or dinner—you’re going to find the creamy, cheesy hashbrown casserole.

 Hashbrowns, Just Wow